phpfunk/phpfunk.github.com/about/readme.md

 **What I've been able to take away and believe in:**
 - I lead with empathy & trust
 - I like to digest information before I respond
-- If I don't share early and often, I may not share at all
+- I work better with due dates
 - Sometimes I stretch myself too thin because I want to be helpful
 - I adore planning, organization, and flowcharts &#129505; -- that seems really strange to say out loud